FinleyNew/COMM2020-Food-Waste-Rescue-Marketplace-and-Demand-Forecaster/README.md

 - [Tests](#tests)
 - [Licence](#licence)

+## Site

+ - The project is deployed on the URL tlll.me and you can access the swagger documentation using api.tlll.me.
+ - To run the project locally refer to the installation instructions below

 ## Installation

-To run the program you will need to have install Docker.
+To run the program you will need to have Docker installed.

- - Open docker desktop and ensure the Docker engine is running.
+ - Open docker desktop and/or ensure the Docker engine is running.
- - In your terminal navigate to the root folder and run docker compose up --build
+ - In your terminal navigate to the root folder and run docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
  - This starts up the frontend, backend and database and installs any necessary dependencies.
- - You may get an error saying that start.sh is not executable.
-If this is the case run chmod +x backend/start.sh && ls -l backend/start.sh and try again.
+ - At this point the database will begin seeding which can take 5-10 minutes
+ - To see any progress you can access the logs using the command docker compose logs -f app
  - Once the logs say the application is running open http://127.0.0.1:5173 on your web browser for the web app.
  - To access the API swagger documentation open http://127.0.0.1:8000/docs
- - To shut the program down press ctrl + c to exit the logs and run docker compose down in the terminal to remove the container.
+ - To shut the program down press ctrl + c to exit the logs and run docker compose -f docker-compose.yml -f docker-compose.dev.yml down to remove the container.

 ## Usage

-To navigate the project you will have to login as either a seller or consumer.
-As this is a prototype we have hardcoded these two for ease of use.
+To navigate the project you will have to login with a seeded user or you can create a new account.

- - For the consumer log in with the credentials: consumer, 1
- - For the seller log in with the credentials: seller, 1

 ![Homepage Screenshot](images/consumerNavigation.png)